 Go Beyond the Trainer

 Virtual training has the benefit of expanding the idea of who can train your team.
-A good virtual training solution will let you tap into the knowledge and expertise that exists within your team.
+A good virtual training platform will let you tap into the knowledge and expertise that exists within your team.
 Find a virtual training solution that supports valuable peer-peer sharing of ideas and best practices.
 Be sure this type of sharing can be interactive so that the learning—and the teamwork—is ongoing.

 Allego Virtual Training Features